tony-landis/datomic-py/README.md

 You do not need to define a schema.
 If you want to, it is just a bunch of nested tuples.

-Unless specified otherwise, each attribute is assumed to a string with a cardinality of one.
+Unless specified otherwise, each attribute is assumed to be a string with a cardinality of one.

 ```python